1993 Melbourne Cup

 The 1993 Melbourne Cup was a two-mile handicap horse race which took place on Tuesday, 2 November 1993.
 The race, run over 3200 m, at Flemington Racecourse.

 The race was won by Irish horse Vintage Crop becoming the first European Horse to win the race.
-His win the Melbourne Cup was put on the international map.
-Vintage Crop had won Curragh Cup and Irish St. Leger before Weld took Vintage Crop to Australia and try and win first up.
-The Flemington Racecourse was soaked by overnight rain and Vintage Crop at 14/1 defeated outsiders Te Aku Nick and Mercator.
+With his win the Melbourne Cup was put on the international map.
+Vintage Crop had won the Curragh Cup and Irish St. Leger before Weld took him to Australia.
+The Flemington Racecourse was soaked by overnight rain and Vintage Crop at 14/1 defeated outsiders Te Akau Nick and Mercator.

 Field

 This is a list of horses which ran in the 1993 Melbourne Cup.